sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 Following is the qos-mode behavior on Trident3 based platforms.
 - Uniform - Uniform mode is supported only at encapsulation. i.e. payload DSCP value is copied to outer header DSCP value.
 At decapsulation, outer header DSCP is not copied to inner header DSCP.
 The original inner header DSCP value is retained.
 - Pipe - The behavior is as mentioned in section 3.2 above.
+Modification of qos-mode dynamically is supported but can result in traffic loss for a small duration during the update.
+Queuing on tunnel termination is to queue 0 by default.
+User should bind a DSCP to TC map on the network side ports to define queuing behavior.

 ### 8.4 Unit Test Plans